rickstaa/gazebo-torque-calculation-bug/README.md

 - `stick3`: The fliped (WRONG) example.
 - `stick4`: Same as above but now the joint is rotated by 180 degrees.

-In both options you can control the stick joints using the `rqt_joint_trajectory_controller` windows.
+The last mode uses another launch file `stick_long.launch` to launch a 7DOF  stick.
+In all options you can control the stick joints using the `rqt_joint_trajectory_controller` windows.

 ### Parameters